nsryan2/scav_hunt/README.md

 * Type `git commit -m "Put a comment between these quotation marks about what you did to the repo, very important!"`
 * Type `git push git@github.com:nsryan2/scav_hunt.git develop:develop`

-### Viewing Local Changes
-This repo is equipped with jekyll capabilities, so you can fork and clone this repo like any other and when you're ready to see the changes locally you can put:
-`jekyll serve`
-into the command line and it should pop right up.
-If it doesn't, check the gemfile and make sure everything is installed.

-### Non-breaking Changes
-If you're unfamiliar with html or css don't worry, they're super straightforward.
-Similar to LaTEX, if you just edit the normal looking words you'll be fine.